luca-bassoricci/dependabot/README.md

 dependabot-gitlab is packaged as docker container and it's possible to deploy it via various means described in [Deployment](#Deployment) section.

+Deployed version is considered to be the primary and has priority on adding and maintaining features.

 # Deployment

 ## Helm